suainam/learngit/readme.md

 - git commit, can add the files in stage to current branch (eg. master) **git will only commit the files in stage, if you modify you file after git add, you use commit will only commit the last distribute, not the newest modify**
 **git manage the changes, not the files**

+#### how to discard the changes
+1. before in stage, use "git checkout -- filename" to discard the changes
+2. in stage, use " git reset HEAD filename" to unstage the file, and use step 1
+3. if you had commit the changes to your computer repostiory, you need use " git reset --hard HEAD~1" to rollback